- Fall, Spring, Academic Year

 - Click the Application tab for more details

-A Reciprocal Exchange agreement between the University of Iowa and Aalborg University allows UI students to take up a semester or year of study in Denmark alongside local students in regular classes and standard student housing.
-Though the language of instruction at Aalborg University is Danish, there are a number of offerings taught in English (also Spanish, German and French) in various subjects and disciplines.
+A Reciprocal Exchange agreement between the University of Iowa and Aalborg University allows UI students to take up a semester or year of study in Denmark in the International Cultural Studies (ICS) department at Aalborg University.
+Though the language of instruction at Aalborg University is Danish, the ICS conducts most of its Courses in English.

-The International Cultural Studies (ICS) department in Aalborg’s Faculty of Humanities is the gateway to courses taught in English (and French, German and Spanish) throughout the curriculum.
-ICS serves as the home department for all visiting exchange students.
+The International Cultural Studies (ICS) serves as the home department for all visiting exchange students.
 Each semester approximately 20-30 guest students from partner universities in Asia, Australia, the Americas, and Europe enroll in ICS.
 Students with intermediate or advanced Danish-language proficiency can, of course, select from a wider range of courses beyond ICS.

-Aalborg follows the European problem-based approach to university studies.
-One of your choices can be a Project course where small groups of 2-4 students formulate a question, collect and analyse data under tutorial supervision, and discuss possible solutions.
+Aalborg follows the European Problem and Project-based Approach to university studies.
+One of your choices can be a Project course where small groups of 2-4 students formulate a question, collect and analyze data under tutorial supervision, and discuss possible solutions.
 Assessment is based on a written report and a final oral examination.
 Other courses include large lectures or small seminars with active student participation.
-A typical semester load for regular students is 5-6 courses and a written project.
+A typical semester load for regular students is 5-6 courses and a written project (full-time is 30 ECTS/semester - European Credit Transfer System).

-The one special course for international students, Introduction to Scandanavia, places Denmark in the context of Scandinavian history, culture and politics.
-Introductory study of Basic Danish language is also available for elective credit.
+In addition to the regular ICS courses, there is also one special course for international students, Introduction to Scandanavia, which is fantastic course to take, showcasing Denmark in the context of Scandinavian history, culture and politics.
+There are, of course, Danish language courses that are available too!

 If you have more questions or are ready to apply to the Aalborg Exchange, please make an appointment with the program advisor by calling the Study Abroad office at 319-335-0353, or you can e-mail the program advisor with general questions.